Thejaswi-P/Raspi-learning-resources/README.md

-# Raspi-learning-resources
+### Raspi-learning-resources
-a set resources to get started and work with raspberry pi
+A set resources to get started and work with raspberry pi

+# Books

+# Videos